dse/mr-muncher/README.md

 # License

 This game was shareware.
-I made $0.00 and got one snail mail response a few years later, which I never opened it out of anxiety.  :-(
+I made $0.00 and got one snail mail response a few years later, which I never opened out of anxiety.  :-(

 This game is [MIT licensed](LICENSE.md) now.